Trailbl4z3r/Trailbl4z3r.github.io/portfolio.md

 ----
 ### Coinbot

-A Discord bot that give you a one-line fortune when you "toss" a coin into its fountain.
+A Discord bot that gives you a one-line fortune when you "toss" a coin into its fountain.
 Currently has more than 800 fortunes stored.

 ![Coinbot]({{ site.baseurl }}/images/coinbot.PNG "Coinbot")